 Main Ingredients

-• Pecans: They provide the nutty flavor and crunchy texture that is essential to the pie.
+- Pecans: They give the pie its nutty flavor and crunchy texture thats so important.

-• Brown sugar and granulated sugar: These sugars enhance sweetness and contribute to the pie’s rich flavor.
+- Brown sugar and granulated sugar: These add more sweetness and depth to the flavor.

-• Butter: Adds creaminess and a rich flavor to the filling.
+- Butter: Adds creaminess and a rich taste to the filling.

 Crust Ingredients

-• All-purpose flour: The base for creating a flaky crust.
+- All-purpose flour: Base for a flaky crust.

 Step-by-Step Recipe for Pioneer Woman’s Pecan Pie